LeoGT710/Data-Pipeline-Selenium-Docker-Google-Cloud-Services/PART 1 _ Web Scraping & Data Processing/README.md

 - Clean the downloaded data and process it into a pandas DataFrame.
 - Log results and remove the file after processing.
 - Load the data to Google Big Query warehouse
+- send_email(log_messages) will log output to email when automating by Docker

 ## Credits